asliddinxanov/All-for-Python/README.md

 - Bundled with Anaconda distribution or can be installed seperately.

--Supports Julia, Python, R and Scala.
+- Supports Julia, Python, R and Scala.

--Consists of ordered collection of input and output cells that contain code,text,plots etc.
+- Consists of ordered collection of input and output cells that contain code,text,plots etc.

--Allows sharing of code and narrative text through output format likePDF,HTML etc.
+- Allows sharing of code and narrative text through output format likePDF,HTML etc.